RevEngAI/reai-ghidra/README.md

 ### Reporting Bugs

-If you've found a bug in reait-ghidra, please open an issue via [GitHub](https://github.com/RevEngAi/reait-ghidra/issues/new/choose).
+If you've found a bug in reait-ghidra, please open an issue via [GitHub](https://github.com/RevEngAi/reait-ghidra/issues/new/choose), or create a post on our [Community Forms](https://community.reveng.ai/c/integrations/ghidra/6).

 ## Credits